jean-francoisgiraud/AssetManagementSystems/README.md

 Activities funded by the program may include, for example: asset management assessment and planning; data collection, analysis and visualization; reporting; training and development; knowledge transfer [13 p.4].

-Our company offers management systems, analytics (data analysis and visualization) and support services for this type of activity, for upgrading to standards and for the preparation of grant applications for various programs and governmental grants for municipal infrastructure.
-[4,5,6,7,8,9]..
+Our company offers management of systems and operations, verification of regulatory compliances, analytics (data analysis and visualization) and support services for this type of activity, for upgrading to standards and for the preparation of grant applications for various programs and governmental grants for municipal infrastructure such as the MAMP, FIMEAU (Fonds pour l'Infrastructure Municipale d'Eau), etc. [4,5,6,7,8,9].

 Our fees ($ 70 / hr in 2021) are eligible costs [13 p.17, 14 p.6]).
 Our working methods comply with FCM standards [3,13].